quasipedia/atc-ng/docs/contribute/entities.rst

-With the term *entities* we refer to all those in-game elements whose difference of behaviour is purely due to a difference between the parameters they are intialised with.
-We use this term to mark a clear distintion with the :doc:`plugins`.
+With the term *entities* we refer to all those in-game elements whose difference of behaviour is purely due to a difference between the parameters they are initialised with.
+We use this term to mark a clear distinction with the :doc:`plugins`.

 This means that to contribute a new entity to the game (for example a new